Birmingham Motorcycle Accident Attorney

 Recovering Compensation After a Motorcycle Accident in Birmingham

-Because motorcycles don’t have the same built-in protections as passenger vehicles do, cyclists can be at greater risk if they end up in an accident.
+Because motorcycles don’t have the same built-in protection as passenger vehicles do, cyclists can be at greater risk if they end up in an accident.
 Sometimes, the injuries can be life-altering.
 When you suffer injuries in a motorcycle accident on Alabama roads due to another party’s negligence, you may be eligible for compensation.

 While you can represent yourself throughout the claims process, doing so can add an additional level of pressure to an already stressful situation.
 Alabama motorcycle accident laws involve different processes than passenger vehicle accidents, as well as several legal procedures and strict statutes of limitations.
-In addition, some injuries can have longer lasting effects that are worth much more in compensation than you may expect – amounts that insurance companies aren’t always willing to pay.
+In addition, some injuries can have longer-lasting effects that are worth much more in compensation than you may expect – amounts that insurance companies aren’t always willing to pay.
 Alabama’s contributory negligence laws can also make it difficult to receive compensation.

-About Our Motorcycle Accident Attorneys
+About Our Motorcycle Accident Attorneys in Birmingham, AL

 At Salter Ferguson, LLC, our motorcycle accident attorneys believe your priority as a victim of a motorcycle accident should be on recovery and getting your life on track.
 Our skilled Birmingham motorcycle wreck attorneys work to handle all legal matters of your case, from initial evaluation of the accident to fighting against insurance companies in court, if necessary.
 We craft a strategy suited to your unique case and treat you with the compassion that you deserve while going through such a tumultuous time.